-Paramedics generated ideas concerning the app content and structure, user interface, and technical requirements.
-This ongoing user input in iterative cycles helped researchers and the software designers understand paramedics' needs.
+- End-users are experts of their work environment: Paramedics generated ideas concerning the app content and structure, its user interface and technical requirements.
+This ongoing user input in iterative cycles helped researchers and the involved software designers understand paramedic needs.
 We experienced that end users were able to reflect on highly complex issues.
-Thus, end users need to be taken seriously as experts of their work environment.
-In line with previous research [22,29], we argue that any new digital interventions in health care should actively involve end users in the design process, and we additionally recommend engaging software developers from the earliest stages of the project.

-XSL•FO RenderX

-A Participatory Approach Requires Time, Patience, and Humility

-During such an open process, unexpected issues might and can be expected to arise.
-It is essential to try not to anticipate the results, but to be open minded to any issues that come up.
-Planning a sufficiently long period for user testing of mock-ups facilitates input, feedback, and time to make specific adjustments prior to implementation.

-A Complex Intervention Benefits From a Range of Development Techniques

-The simulation of rescue scenarios with prototypes and other mock-ups was very helpful to structure and improve the content.
+Thus, end-users need to be taken seriously as experts of their work environment.
+In line with previous research [22,29], we argue that any new digital interventions in healthcare should actively involve end users in the design process and we additionally recommend engaging software developers take part from the earliest stages of the project. - A participatory approach requires time, patience, and humility: During such an open process, unexpected issues might and can be expected to arise.
+It is essential to try not to anticipate the results, but to be open-minded to any issues that come up.
+Planning a sufficiently long period for user testing of mock-ups, facilitates input and feedback, and time to make specific adjustments prior to implementation. - A complex intervention benefits from a range of development techniques: The simulation of rescue scenarios with prototypes and other mock-ups was very helpful to structure and improve the content.
 Paramedic feedback on the user interface of the early app versions as well as the "think-aloud tasks" helped to build a user-friendly app.
 Therefore, we would encourage researchers to try a variety of approaches to foster development activities.

-The Development of a Digital Intervention for Health Care Requires a Multidisciplinary Team

-Working in a multidisciplinary team of clinical scientists, software developers, designers, and cultural scientists was crucial to meeting the challenge of building a communication tool suitable for paramedics in emergency medical services.
-We therefore recommend establishing a multidisciplinary team, ensuring that both clinical and technical competences are present.

-Sincerity is the Best Policy

-We were unable to fulfil all the needs identified during the development process.
-However, as we discussed, conflicting views on functionality with paramedics and explaining why we could not include certain functions did not diminish but rather enhanced their commitment.
+- The development of a digital intervention for health care requires a multidisciplinary team: Working in a multidisciplinary team of clinical scientists, software developers, designers, cultural scientists was crucial to meeting the challenge of building a communication tool suitable for paramedics in emergency medical services.
+We therefore recommend establishing a multidisciplinary team, ensuring that both clinical and technical competences are present. - Sincerity is the best policy: We were unable to fulfil all the needs identified during the development process.
+However, as we discussed, conflicting views on functionality with paramedics and explaining why we could not include certain functions, did not diminish but rather enhanced their commitment.
 Should this be due to a lack of resources, we suggest having users prioritize their ideas and consider whether to incorporate disregarded functions in future versions.
-We also recommend discussing openly why some user-requested functions are not incorporated.

-Translation Poses the Risk of Altering the Intended Concepts and Meanings to Be Relayed

-Even though potential ambiguities were meant to be indicated in the final version of the phrases, some translations were found to be unintentionally misleading.
+We also recommend discussing openly why some user-requested functions are not incorporated. - Translation poses the risk of altering the intended concepts and meanings to be relayed: Even though potential ambiguities were meant to be indicated in the final version of the phrases, some translations were found to be unintentionally misleading.
 We recommend reviewing all phrases before and after translations with a person(s) proficient in the respective languages and medical professionals.
-Various rounds of forward translation or forward- and backward translation increase the validity of the translation and reduce the risk of mistranslation [30].

-Anticipate Future Ways to Use the New Technology

-The software developers contributed valuable ideas regarding further opportunities and challenges that may arise after app deployment.
+Various rounds of forward translation or forward- and backward translation increase the validity of the translation and reduce the risk of mistranslation [30]. - Anticipate future ways to use the new technology: The software developers contributed valuable ideas regarding further opportunities and challenges that may arise after app deployment.
 For example, they considered possibilities to directly transfer the documented data into electronic health records.
 The app was optimized so it could be run on different devices (eg, tablets) and different operating systems, to ease adoption and dissemination.
-In order to minimize potential compatibility issues, we recommend thinking about potential future use at an early stage and to attempt to accommodate this, where it is possible to do so, but not necessarily including it functionally.
+In order to minimize potential compatibility issues, we recommend to think about potential future use at an early stage and to attempt to accommodate these, where it is possible to do so, but not necessarily including them functionally.